-All PAPs are exempt from paying taxes and possible operating fees, as these costs will be covered by project funds.
+All PAPs are exempt from paying taxes and possible operating fees, as these costs will be covered by the expense of local authorities.
 In addition, the amount of compensation will include banking fees.
-The compensation package also provides for the cost of re-registration/registration/of official ownership documents and transport costs if any.
+The compensation package also provides for the cost of reregistration/registration/of official ownership documents and transport costs if any.